 At Focus, we pride ourselves on completing high-quality work and on building lasting relationships in the process.
 In church construction, these goals are magnified.
 We understand the delicacies that must be considered when building a place of worship.
 From the earliest stages, we help our clients navigate everything from city permits and codes, to designing a facility that accommodates all the church’s current and future programs and growth.

-Our team has been involved in more than 150 church projects over their years of experience.
-From this experience, we understand the importance of considering the specific needs of your congregation, your programs, your location, and your staff.
+Our team members have been involved in more than 150 church projects throughout their years of experience.
+Because of the expertise we have gathered from these projects, we fully understand the importance of considering the specific needs of your congregation, your programs, your location, and your staff.
 In the earliest stages of planning, we consider number of attendees, youth and adult groups, specific types of functions around service times, and safety of indoor and outdoor spaces.

 During the construction phase, we strive to minimize interference with traffic and building accessibility that might disrupt church services and functions.